Seasonal affective disorder (SAD), commonly referred to as seasonal depression, is common among teens around this time of year.

 Did you update your students’ emergency contact information before winter break?
 If so, you’re one step closer to getting lost students back to school.
 Reach out to their emergency contacts and make sure everything is okay.

 Unfortunately, most schools don’t have the personnel to reach out to every emergency contact for every student who is struggling with attendance or doesn’t return after breaks.
-Graduation Alliance can increase your staff virtually without adding any extra responsibility to your team.
+Graduation Alliance can increase your staff virtually without overburdening your team.

 How Can Graduation Alliance Help Bring Back Students?